Surgical weight loss in Manchester, New Hampshire

 Our preoperative surgical weight loss support group meets on the second Monday of the month from 6:00 p.m. to 6:45 p.m.
 Our postoperative surgical weight loss support group meets on the last Wednesday of the month.
 If you are less than one year removed from surgery, the group meets from 5:30 p.m. to 6:15 p.m.
 If you are more than one year removed from surgery, you will meet from 6:30 p.m. to 7:15 p.m.

-We understand that seeking medical care for unmanageable weight gain can bring about many questions.
-Our dedicated team is committed to thoroughly answering those questions and keeping you as informed as possible regarding potential courses of treatment.
+We understand that seeking medical care for unmanageable weight gain can lead to questions.
+Our dedicated team is committed to answering your questions thoroughly and explaining potential courses of treatment.

 We offer weight loss treatment for anyone with a body mass index (BMI) at or above 25.
 Your available treatment options depend on your unique condition.

-Meal replacement plans can be most beneficial if you have a BMI greater than 30.
-They may also be right for you if you have a BMI above 27, along with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea.
+Meal replacement plans are most beneficial if you have a BMI greater than 30.
+These plans may also be right for you if you have a BMI above 27, along with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea.

-If you have a BMI at or above 30, or at or above 27 with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea, you may be a candidate for weight loss medication.
-If you do not meet these criteria, we offer lifestyle treatment options instead.
+If you have a BMI at or above 30 — or at or above 27 with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea — you may be a candidate for weight loss medication.

-You may be a candidate for surgical weight loss if you have a BMI over 40, or have a BMI over 35 with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea.
+You may be a candidate for surgical weight loss if you have a BMI over 40.
+You might also be a candidate if you have a BMI over 35 with certain weight-related medical issues, such as hypertension, diabetes or sleep apnea.

 There are a variety of options available if you do not wish to have surgery, or do not meet the medical criteria for surgery.
 You may instead choose to enroll in our comprehensive behavioral health program, complete with nutrition education and exercise instruction.
 We also can prescribe weight loss medications or set you up with a medically supervised meal replacement program.

-Yes, if you are new to our area and have previously had bariatric surgery, you can join our program and benefit from the long-term, follow-up care we offer.
+Yes, if you are new to our area and have previously had bariatric surgery, you can join our program and benefit from our long-term follow-up care.
 Some restrictions do apply, so please contact us to discuss your situation.

 Preoperative weight loss or medical optimization may be required in order for us to safely perform your surgery.
 We generally do not operate if you weigh over 400 pounds.
 If you find yourself in this situation, we will work to help you achieve enough preoperative weight loss to have surgery.
 If we cannot safely perform your surgery and refer you to a larger hospital, we will still provide all of your preoperative and postoperative care.